Jesus and His disciples were reclining at their Passover meal. Jesus blessed the matzoh bread

 To start we Read Exodus 7 - 12.
 Dad starts reading from Ex.
 7:1-13.
 Then each of our children take turns reading the 10 plagues.
 We start with the oldest to the youngest.
 To represent each plague the younger children painted wooden cutouts, which I found at the craft store.
 (A Red Heart to represent the River Nile turning to Blood, A Green Frog, A Fly, Locust, etc.) After the child reads the plague from the Bible they place the wooden object in a basket that is set in the center of the room.
 After everyone reads Dad explains the seder food and what each represents.
 The youngest son or grandson asks the question 5 times as explained in the Seder Ceremony above.
 After the meal is eaten we move the table back to the dining room clear the dishes.
 To remember Jesus' washing the Disciples feet we preform a foot washing ceremony.
 This year I wrote everyones name and placed the names in a jar.
 Starting with the youngest, the person draws a name out and washes that persons feet, and drys their feet with a towel.
 We continue until everyone has had their feet washed.

 To concluded we watch either The 10 commandments or the Prince of Egypt animated movie.
 After the Ceremony it is fun for the family to make Jelly Bean Prayer Jars, and address Easter Cards for friends and elderly people.
 This craft is really easy to make.
-You won't need a Masters Degree in Special Education or an Information Assurance degree to show your children how to make these prayer jars.

 to Your Family